12 Must-Know Regular -Ir Verbs and How to Use Them with Ease

 Imperfect Tense

-Another past tense!
-(And once again, you can learn or review the tense by following the link above).
-The imperfect (no less perfect than the perfect tense), is used to describe past events that spanned a longer period of time, are related to emotion, or happened before another past event.
-Actually, learning when to use the imperfect tense is the real challenge, conjugating it for regular -ir verbs is a breeze.
+The imperfect is used to describe past events that spanned a longer period of time, are related to emotion, or happened before another past event.

-We’ll use the verb grossir (to get fat/gain weight) as an example.
+We’ll use the verb grossir (to gain weight) as an example.

-You start by conjugating the nous form of the verb (remember that you find the stem by cutting off the -ir, then add –issons).
+You start by conjugating the nous form of the verb (you find the stem by removing the -ir and then add –issons).

 This leaves us with grossissons.

-So now that you have the nous form, you cut off the -ons part (just that part), which leaves us with grossiss-
+So now that you have the nous form, you cut off the -ons part, which leaves us with grossiss-

 Endings